prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // Public key of the merchant/instance, in Crockford Base32 encoding.
       merchant_pub: EddsaPublicKey;

+      // List of the payment targets supported by this instance.
+Clients can
+      // specify the desired payment target in /order requests.
+Note that
+      // front-ends do not have to support wallets selecting payment targets.
+      payment_targets: string[];

       // Base URL of the exchange this instance uses for tipping.
       // Optional, only present if the instance supports tipping. tipping_exchange_baseurl?: string;